DCL-IBL/MIC21/README.md

 2. Training code for MS COCO.
 3. Pre-trained weights for MS COCO and above 800 labels.
 4. Jupyter notebooks to visualize the detection pipeline at every step.
-5. Evaluation on MS COCO metrics integrated in FiftyOne
+5. Evaluation on MS COCO metrics integrated in FiftyOne.

 **System requirements**